Mobiji/MedSynora-DataWarehouse/Docs/reedmi.md

 - Analytical Data Preparation

-My goal is to leverage my industry experience in pharmaceutical operations together with data engineering and analytics skills to build data-driven solutions that support business intelligence and operational decision-making.
+My goal is to leverage my industry experience in pharmaceutical manufacturing operations together with data engineering and analytics skills to build data-driven solutions that support business intelligence and operational decision-making.

 **Career Focus**